Blog > Category Post > Posted: 2021-Apr-26, Updated: 2021-May-03

 Maintenance

 • These windows combine the strength of wood with the rot-resistance and low maintenance of vinyl and aluminium.
-Because Composit windows are relatively new, they can be very different looking, and perform differently from one manufacturer to another.
+Because Composite windows are relatively new, they can be very different looking, and perform differently from one manufacturer to another.

 • Good composite windows won’t rot, fade, blister or peel.